The Multiethnic Twelve Tribes of Israel

 The Christians also had Crusades in The Holy Land, for hundreds of years, which actually led to failure.

 Would it be possible to find peace in this Holy Land for all of these multiethnic groups?
+Who should be the neutral, caring, and spiritual diplomatic corps?

 Could we then as a world focus our attention more on poverty, pollution, and saving the earth from devastating toxicity?
-(I write about all of this on my Medium page and my Website

 If you are not up-to-date on what is happening in the region, there is a genocide taking place against the Christians and Muslims of Palestine.
 It is egregious.
-I caution you as I post the truth of what these European-Jewish people are doing to these indigenous people of the region.
+I caution you as I post the truth of what these European-Jewish-Pharisees people are doing to these indigenous people of the region.

 “Israel’s warfare in the Gaza Strip is consistent with the characteristics of genocide, a United Nations committee has said, accusing the country of “using starvation as a method of war”.
+It is so hypocritical, because they went through genocide and starvation during the Holocaust.
+Are they aware of what they are doing?

-If you would like to see what is happening on-the-ground, you can view the video here of what is happening to these children, or look at the photos below:
+If you would like to see what is happening on-the-ground, you can view the videohere of what is happening to these children, or look at the photos below:

 Written by